raquo/Airstream/README.md

 **`recoverIgnoreErrors`** just skips all errors, emitting only good values.
 This is an FRP equivalent of an empty catch block.

-Note that you can't ignore an error in a `MemoryObservable`'s initial value, as it _needs_ a `Try[A]` value to be its state whenever it's started.
+Note that you can't ignore an error in a `Signal`'s initial value, as it _needs_ a `Try[A]` value to be its state whenever it's started.
 Therefore, if the initial value is an error, and `recover` returns `None` while handling it (that's what `recoverIgnoreErrors` does), the initial value is set to the original error.

 **`recoverToTry`** transforms an `Observable[A]` into an `Observable[Try[A]]` that never emits an error (it emits `Failure(err)` as a value instead).